robyntdoyle/pdsnd_github/README.md

 ### Credits
 I used the notes of the Udacity Python course.
 If any problems did arise I used mentors through Udacity.

+### Lessons Learnt
+Working on highly secured work computers can cause problems not addressed in this course.